git/git.github.io/rev_news/drafts/edition-75.md

   date format".
 ZheNing acknowledged that he indeed learned from René's patch.

-  Philip Oakley though commented on the documentation part of the patch suggesting to add an example similar to `YYYY-MM-DD` for the short format.
+  Philip Oakley, though, commented on the documentation part of the patch suggesting to add an example similar to `YYYY-MM-DD` for the short format.
 ZheNing replied that in the "human format" a date could take many forms, so he said he would rather add links to the